dacohen/dacohen.github.io/_posts/2019-07-28-tracking-the-iss-part-0-prerequisites.markdown

 Finally, the epoch is a certain time at which the Keplerian elements were measured, and the true anomaly is the angle from the perigee at that exact moment.

-Together, these parameters fully define an orbit, and allow us to predict the position of a satelite at any point in the future.
+Together, these parameters fully define an orbit, and allow us to predict the position of a satellite at any point in the future.

 ## Astronomical Time: Julian Dates and Siderial Time